hapax/hapax.github.io/assets/visual-qft.md

 Our first task was to see how the standard basis elements looked.
 They were mostly indistinguishable, which sucks.
-Rather than abandon our new toy, we decided to find a basis that matched it.
+Rather than abandon our new toy, we decided to find a basis that looked better.
 Using polygons suggested a basis of regular polygons, and either by direct computation, or group theory, we saw this choice worked.
 The QFT was simply the active change from the computational basis to